How much does it cost to build an app in 2026?

 When does native development still make sense?

-- Single platform only - if you’re exclusively targeting iOS or Android
+- Single platform only: exclusively iOS or Android

-- Platform-first features - if you need day-one access to the latest OS capabilities (though this gap is shrinking rapidly)
+- Platform-first features: day-one access to the latest OS capabilities (gap is shrinking)

-For the vast majority of projects, cross-platform is the optimal choice.
-At AppForge, we work with experienced developers in both leading frameworks - React Native and Flutter.
+For the vast majority of projects, cross-platform is optimal.
+At AppForge we work with experienced developers in both leading frameworks.
+See our mobile app development service.

 React Native vs Flutter vs native: cost comparison